 - I respect and honor parents’ personal choices for their own family’s lifestyle.
 I know for a fact that great children come out of all kinds of parenting philosophies!

 - Toddlers are looking for more understanding and independence.
 They are hardwired to understand our world and how it works and how they fit in.
 They want to feel empowered in this world and if they don’t feel this they may begin to act out.
-I will help you empower your child thus increasing impulse control, cooperation and self esteem.
+Helping your child feel empowered will increase impulse control, cooperation and self esteem.

 - Sleep is important!
 There are two important books I recommend for new parents and reading them while pregnant is ideal!